-Explanation: The Metadirectory engine has requested the driver to start the shim for event processing, and the driver shim has successfully started.
+- Explanation: The Metadirectory engine has requested the driver to start the shim for event processing, and the driver shim has successfully started. - Action: No action required.

 RDXML008W Unable to establish client connection from remoteName.

 Explanation: A client attempted to connect to the driver, but was disconnected prematurely.